CipherKitten/ConHate/README.md

 # ConHate
-A highly hatable discord bot made with C and concord
+A highly hatable discord bot made with C